 The 4-page printable includes a crochet hat size chart that provides average measurements for hats ranging in size from preemie to adult.
 But the best part is that it also includes hat size templates for working the crown and height of every size.
 That way you can just compare your piece to the templates for the correct size … no need to measure!

 Printable Hat Size Chart – Preemie through Adult

 To download the free hat measurement guide, just click on the image below or the text below the image.
 To ensure accurate sizing of the hat templates when printing, be sure to set your print settings to 100% or actual size, not fit to page or scaling.

 (click here ->) Hat Measurements by Cyndi Byars

-How to use the hat size charts
+How to use the hat sizing Guide

-You can use the chart above on it’s own for all your hat sizing, along with a measuring tape of course, or you can keep things super simple and just use the templates as a guide for proper sizing (see below).
+You can use the chart above on it’s own for all your hat sizing, along with a measuring tape of course, or you can keep things super simple and just use the circular hat templates as a guide for proper sizing (see below).

-How to use the hat templates
+How to use the Circular hat templates

 Each circular template represents the crown size you need to increase to for that particular hat size.
 For example, if we wanted to crochet or knit a hat for newborn, we would stitch our flat circle until we reach approximately 3.5 – 4 in. across, or until it matches the size of the template.